supcon-international/sso-azure/README.md

 1. **Single-Page Architecture**:
    - The app dynamically updates content without reloading the page.
-   - Uses AJAX requests to fetch and display data.
+   - Uses SPA requests to fetch and display data.

 2. **HTML Files**:
    - `index.html`: Fetches and displays user and channel data using backend APIs.